New in the NEW WORK BLOG

 Desk sharing as the key to a dynamic working world

-The findings of the study on different types of home offices underline that a permanently assigned workplace is no longer appropriate in today's working world.
-While some employees need direct interaction in the office, others feel more productive in a quieter environment.
-Desk sharing therefore offers companies the opportunity to take these different needs into account and use them to their advantage.
-Instead of providing fixed workstations, employees can flexibly decide when they come to the office and which workstation they need today.
-This not only leads to more efficient use of space, but also promotes exchange between teams by continually creating new communication channels.
-This transforms the office from a pure workspace into a flexible hub for collaboration, creativity and social interaction.
+The findings of the study on different types of home offices underline that a fixed workplace is no longer up to date in today's working world.
+While some employees need direct communication in the office, others feel more productive in a quieter environment.
+Desk sharing therefore offers companies the opportunity to take these different needs into account and use them for themselves.
+Instead of providing fixed workplaces, employees can flexibly decide when they come to the office and which workplace they need today.
+This not only leads to more efficient use of space, but also promotes exchange between teams by constantly creating new communication channels.
+This turns the office from just a place of work to a flexible hub for collaboration, creativity and social interaction.

-Indispensable for the success of a successful desk sharing concept is specially developed software such as Flexopus.
-With Flexopus, the challenges of the modern working world can be met with ease.
+Software developed specifically for this purpose is essential for the success of a successful desk sharing concept, such as Flexopus.
+With Flexopus, meeting the challenges of the modern working world is child's play.
 This creates fair and equal cooperation between employees working from home and those present in the office.

 Conclusion: The future of work is flexible

-The five home office types show that there is no one-size-fits-all solution.
-While some work better in the office, others appreciate the advantages of working from home.
-Companies today are faced with the challenge of creating working models that cater to both groups and must be more agile than ever.
+The five home office types show that there is no uniform solution for everyone.
+While some work better in the office, others appreciate the benefits of working from home.
+Companies today face the challenge of creating working models that suit both groups and must be more agile than ever.

-Hybrid concepts such as desk sharing offer a sensible solution here.
-They enable office space to be used more efficiently, while employees can flexibly decide when and where they work most productively.
-This allows everyone to combine the advantages of the office and home office in the best possible way – depending on their own work style and needs.
+Hybrid concepts such as desk sharing offer a useful solution here.
+They make it possible to use office space more efficiently, while employees can flexibly decide when and where they work most productively.
+This allows everyone to combine the benefits of office and home office in the best possible way — depending on their own working style and needs.

-By the way: If you would like to find out more about the current state of research in the field of New Work and hybrid working, we have published a comprehensive overview of the current scientific studies on the topic on our blog.
+By the way: If you would like to find out more about the current study situation in the area of new work and hybrid work, we have a large overview of current scientific studies published on the topic on our blog.
 Have fun browsing!

 Book a demo call!